 Many would argue that it is almost impossible to pick one tennis player, may it be from the past or the present, who is undoubtedly the greatest ever to play this game.

-Every decade since the 1960s, after the Open Era has started (1968), had something special, has produced many superb athletes and great rivalries between them.
+Every decade since the 1960s, after the Open Era has started (1968), had something special about it, has produced many superb athletes and great rivalries between them.

 But if we were to pick the TOP 10 greatest tennis players of all times, this would be our list: